 Different ways you can invest in a Stocks and Shares ISA?

-If you have plenty of time to spare and a great financial knowledge, you can buy individual shares and build a portfolio of stocks using an online trading platform.
+If you have plenty of time to spare and a lot of financial knowledge, you can buy individual shares and build a portfolio of stocks using an online trading platform.
 Another option is to buy a collection of active funds (hampers full of investments) that aim to outperform the stock market.
-Let’s not forget passive funds, that are growing rapidly in popularity due to their low fees and simple investment strategies.
+Let’s not forget passive funds, which are growing rapidly in popularity due to their low fees and simple investment strategies.
 Passive funds are designed to provide similar returns to that of a stock market like the FTSE 100 and global markets, such as the S&P 500 in the US.
 Your final option is to outsource the building and managing of your Investment ISA to an investment company that does it all for you, in exchange for a fee - quite a favourable option for investors who have little spare time or investment knowledge!
 At Wealthify, we build, manage, and monitor your investment portfolio for you.